Prince of Persia (2008 video game): Plot

-The game begins with the Prince (which is only a nickname, the game does not actually mention whether he is from a royal family or not) in search of his donkey, Farah, in the middle of a desert sandstorm.
-He then runs into Elika, a princess of the Ahura who is fleeing from soldiers.
+The game begins with the Prince (voiced by Nolan North) wandering in search of his donkey, Farah, in the middle of a desert sandstorm.
+He then runs into Elika (Kari Wahlgren), a princess of the Ahura, who is fleeing from soldiers.
 The two fend off the soldiers, with Elika discovering her magical powers of light.
-The Prince follows her into a temple which houses Ahriman, a force of evil who is trapped within a tree known as the Tree of Life.
-Once inside the temple, the Prince and Elika are confronted by Elika's father, the Mourning King, who faces them in battle.
+The Prince follows her into a temple which houses Ahriman (voiced by both Catherine Kidd and Kwasi Songui), a force of evil who is trapped within a tree known as the Tree of Life.
+Once inside the temple, the Prince and Elika are confronted by Elika's father, the Mourning King (Fred Tatasciore), who faces them in battle.
 After the fight, he uses his sword to cut the Tree of Life, setting Ahriman free.
 The Prince and Elika escape the temple, only to find a corrupted world outside.

 Elika tells the Prince that in order to restore the world and rid the corruption inhabiting it, they must heal all the Fertile Grounds in the kingdom.
-They then begin restoring the Fertile Grounds, encountering the Warrior, the Hunter, the Concubine and the Alchemist, four corrupted leaders Ahriman chose to set free.
+They then begin restoring the Fertile Grounds, encountering the Warrior, the Hunter, the Concubine, and the Alchemist; four corrupted leaders Ahriman chose to set free.